drahosj/308labs/lab-07/lab07.md

 Before moving on we will save the configuration so if in the future we need to recompile the kernel we won't have to repeate all the above steps.
 Please save the `.config` file in the `lab-07` directory of you labs repository.

 Now it is time to actually compile the kernel.
-For fun we can time the compile time using the `time` program.
+For fun, we can time the compile time using the `time` program.
 The output is a little cryptic; the `real` time is the time from when it started to when it finished, the `user` time is the time it spent in user mode, and `sys` is the time it spent making system calls.

 One thing we can do to greatly speed up the compile process is to use more than one thread to do the compilation.
 A good rule of thumb is a couple more threads than the number of cores the CPU has.
 The lab machines have 8 core processors so we will compile with 10 threads using the `-j` flag.
 The compile command is thus

 ~~~bash
 $ time make -j10 ARCH=um